Personalized Prompt for Sequential Recommendation: Methodology

-We first introduce the pre-training part of PPR.
-There are various self-attention based sequential models \cite{kang2018self,sun2019bert4rec,xie2022contrastive} verified to be effective as pre-training models.
-Following \cite{xie2022contrastive}, we also use the classical SASRec \cite{kang2018self} as our pre-training model.
+We first introduce the warm-training stage of PPR.
+There are various self-attention based sequential models \cite{kang2018self,sun2019bert4rec,xie2022contrastive} verified to be effective as base models.
+Following \cite{xie2022contrastive}, we also use the classical SASRec \cite{kang2018self} as our base model.
 Specifically, SASRec stacks Transformer(·) blocks to encode the historical behavior sequence.
 For the input behavior sequence $s_u$, we define its $l$-layer's behavior matrix as $\bm{H}_u^l=\{\bm{h}_{u,1}^l,\bm{h}_{u,2}^l, \cdots, \bm{h}^{l}_{u,|s_u|}\}$, where $\bm{h}_{u,i}^l$ is the $i$-th behavior's representation of $u$ at the $l$-th layer.
 The $(l+1)$-layer's behavior matrix $\bm{H}_u^{l+1}$ is then learned as follows:

 $\bm{u}_o$ is the final user representation of $u$ learned in pre-training to predict the user's next items, which is generated as the last behavior's representation at the $L$-th layer (i.e., $\bm{h}_{u,|s_{u}|}^{L}$).
 Here, $L$ is the number of Transformer layers.